Addiction Support Groups

 There are many different layers to a recovery program.
 These layers include interventions that may be intensive, formal, and specialized as well as interventions that are less intensive, minimally structured, and informal.
 It is important to ensure that you are receiving the most effective care based on your specific needs and your stage in the recovery journey.

 Support groups are initially accessed during treatment in either inpatient treatment or outpatient treatment settings as a form of group therapy.
-Often times, people find support groups outside of those traditional treatment models after they have already been through treatment.
+Though this is where people generally first access support groups, many people continue on with support group meetings after treatment ends.
+This is a form of aftercare that often goes along with counseling.

 Addiction is also a disease that requires specific interventions at various points in the path to recovery.
 Higher levels of care are utilized in the initial stages of recovery, and as you acquire more clean time, the levels gradually lessen in intensity.
 For example, the initial stage of treatment for many people is detoxification, which is a structured, medically monitored phase of treatment that helps your body safely and effectively detox from substances.